prabuinet/algolib/README.md

 # algolib
-algorithm and datastructure library for competitive programming and interviews
+algorithm and data structure library for competitive programming and interviews